sampathsai72004/IntelliHire/README.md

 - Authentication system with personalized profiles and history
 - API endpoints for third-party HRMS integration
 - Advanced visualization dashboards for recruitment analytics
+- Comprehensive Analytics: Provides detailed insights and visualizations for smarter decision-making.

 ---